etijskens/et-micc2/INSTALLATION.rst

     > source venv-name/bin/activate
     (venv-name) >

-Note how the prompt is modified as to show the active virtual environment.
-Now you can use the virtual environment, and install packages in it without impacting anything else.
-E.g. a micc2_ virtual environment could be created as:
+Note how the prompt is modified, as to show the active virtual environment.

-    > python -m venv venv-micc2 --system-site-packages
-    > source venv-micc2/bin/activate
-    (venv-micc2) > python -m pip install et-micc2
-    (venv-micc2) > python -m pip install pybind11
-    (venv-micc2) >

 .. note:: Do not use the ``--user`` flag when installing in a virtual environment.